 It's the equivalent of acid washing.

-And you said she they actually fact-check me.
+And you said, they actually fact-checked me.

-Hillary never acid washed her email her her her hard drive.
+Hillary never acid washed her hard drive.

 Hannity lied.

-He never, she never acid washed her hard drive.
+She never acid washed her hard drive.

 Okay, you people are so pathetically dumb and political and ideological.